 Reimbursement is for services rendered by the Mississippi State Department of Health (MSDH) clinics.
 Reimbursement is based on cost reports submitted by the provider.
 In order to be reimbursed at cost, the provider must demonstrate its cost finding methodology and use a cost report approved by CMS.
 The provider is required to submit a cost report for each clinic type using the Medicare Cost Report Form 222.
 The encounter rate will be determined by dividing total reasonable cost by total encounters but will not exceed the upper limits specified in 42 CFR §§ 447.321 through 447.325.
 The rate for an encounter is limited to one (1) visit per day per beneficiary.
 An encounter is defined as services provided by physicians, physician assistants, nurse practitioners, clinical psychologists, dentists, optometrists, ophthalmologists and clinical social workers.
 A clinic's encounter rate covers the beneficiary's visit to the clinic, including all services and supplies, such as drugs and biologicals that are not usually self-administered by the patient, furnished as an incident to a professional service.
 The established rate setting period is July 1 to June 30.
 The Division of Medicaid requires the MSDH to submit the cost report by November 30 of each year, five (5) calendar months after the close of the cost reporting period.
+If a materially complete cost report is not filed by the end of the following fiscal year, claims payments to the provider will be held until the cost report is submitted to Medicaid.
+The cost report must be uploaded electronically to the cost report database as designated by the Division of Medicaid.
 An interim rate is paid until the end of the reporting period when there is a retrospective cost settlement.
 The interim rate is the established rate for the prior fiscal year.
-Actual reasonable costs reported on the cost report are divided by actual encounters by clinic type to determine the Overpayments will be recouped from the provider, and actual cost per encounter. underpayments will be paid to the provider.
+Actual reasonable costs reported on the cost report are divided by actual encounters by clinic type to determine the actual cost per encounter.
+Overpayments will be recouped from the provider, and underpayments will be paid to the provider.

-The encounter rates are updated annually on July 1 and are effective for services provided on or after July 1.
+Effective July 1, 2021, the encounter rates will remain the same as those effective for State Fiscal Year (SFY) 2021 and are effective for services provided on or after July 1, 2021.
 Rates for the MSDH clinics are published on the Division of Medicaid's website at www.medicaid.ms.gov/FeeScheduleLists.aspx.